+"TRIB AL HEALTH CENTER"

+ADDR ESS:

+PH:

+FAX:

+Appendi x A

-Breastfeeding/Pump Contract
+Breas tfeeding/Pump Contract

-I, , enter into this breastfeeding/pump contract so that I can continue to nourish my child with breast milk by pumping or breastfeeding during work hours.
+I, nourish , enter into this breastfeeding/pump contra my child with breast milk by pumping or breastfeeding during work ho nct so that I can continue to ours.

-I understand that:
+I unders tand that:

-- " This contract is for mothers who breastfeed and that it will allow me to use the standard lunch hour and to extend the standard 15-minute break to 30 minutes each morning and afternoon. - " I may be required to sign in and sign out when I use the designated breastfeeding area. - " This contract must be approved by my supervising management team member to assure that my department's daily work load is not compromised.
-I also understand that a periodic review may be conducted to assure that this arrangement has not negatively impacted my performance. - " Once I have stopped breastfeeding this contract ends. - " If I choose to breastfeed my baby I must maintain safety and sanitation standards and will ensure soiled baby care items and diapers are disposed of in outdoor trash receptacles. - " If there is misuse or inappropriate use of this benefit, this contract will immediately be cancelled.
+" This contract is for mothers who breastfeed and that it will allow me to us extend the standard 15-minute break to 30 minutes each morning and af

+" " I may be required to sign in and sign out when I use the designated breastfeeding area.

+" " This contract must be approved by my supervising management team member to assure that my department's daily work load is not compromised.
+I also understand that a periodic review may be conducted to assure that this arrangement has not negatively impacted my performance.

+" Once I have stopped breastfeeding this contract ends.

+" " If I choose to breastfeed my baby I must maintain safety and sanitation standards and will ensure soiled baby care items and diapers are disposed of in outdoor trash receptacles.

+" If there is misuse or inappropriate use of this benefit, this contract will im mediately be cancelled.

 Participant Signature Date

-Supervisor Date
+Supervisor Date Date

-Employee Benefits Coordinator Date

 Employee Benefits Coordinator Date